IntentArchitect/Intent.Modules/Documentation/articles/modules/imodspecfile.md

 ## Overview

-'IModSpec' files or modules specifications files, are xml configuration files used to describe the module, it's content and configurability of the module.
+'IModSpec' files or modules specifications files, are XML configuration files used to describe the module, its content and configurability of the module.
 Every module must have a 'IModSpec' file.

 At a high level an imodspec file contains
 - **Module identity**, the identifier and version